 Through investigation of the facts, we discovered that the person’s claims were not true and the request for a TRO was denied.

 The neighbor was ordered to pay our client money for the damages and attorney’s fees.
-(C.H. v.
-L.C.)
+(In re matter of L.C.)

 10. EX-GIRLFRIEND UPSET AT HER BOYFRIEND DUE TO JEALOUSY